ranielsobrinho/escalas-ji-api/README.md

-# setup-node-typescript
+# Escalas-JI
-This is a basic backend development setup
+This is an api of musicias scales to events.

 ## 🚀 Technologies
 - ✔️ NodeJs